 It was only in 1931 that World Animal Day was globalized during a World Protection Organization conference in Florence, Italy.
 In 2002, the Finnish Association of Animal Protection Associations (SEY), celebrated World Animal Day and conducted events, and involved school children as well.

 In 2003, a website was created by the Naturewatch Foundation, which addressed the issue of the security and protection of all domestic and wild animals.
 In 2007, this foundation inaugurated the ambassadors’ program and moved ahead with their protest for animal rights with the help of global ambassadors.
 This organization now works with 76 countries.

 Through decades, humans have neglected animal welfare and species security for many reasons.
 For instance, destroying their natural habitat for the construction of buildings, schools, offices, or for the purpose of agriculture.

 Testing new chemicals on animals to see if it is safe for human use or not or keeping them in cages for days of experiments, humans have never kept animals on priority.

-There are numerous animals who have lost their natural habitat and are left stranded out of nowhere.
-One such example is of the animal species of Orangutan.
+There are numerous animals that have lost their natural habitat and are left stranded out of nowhere.
+One such example is the animal species of Orangutan.
 These red-haired animals are losing their habitat due to oil farming.

-Though steps have been taken to bring this indiscrimination a halt, there is still a lot to be done to aware the masses of the lives of these creatures.
-World Animal Day is significant because of this, bring out this issue forward and make the world aware of the littlest acts that can bring about a change.
+Though steps have been taken to bring this indiscrimination to a halt, there is still a lot to be done to aware the masses of the lives of these creatures.
+World Animal Day is significant because this brings this issue forward and makes the world aware of the littlest acts that can bring about change.

-Why & how is World Animal Day Celebrated
+Why and How is World Animal Day Celebrated

 Since the beginning, social developments (mass activities) like World Animal Day, have consistently been a significant vehicle to voice out various issues, and are a key in battling for civil rights and changes.